jinnuxx/OpenBI/README.md

 # OpenBI
-The OpenBI project focuses on the development of an intelligent data analytics platform that uses artificial intelligence (AI) to automatically generate visualisations and detailed analysis reports.
+The OpenBI project was developed collaboratively with five teammates as a course assignment.
+It focuses on the development of an intelligent data analytics platform that uses artificial intelligence (AI) to automatically generate visualisations and detailed analysis reports.

 # Aims
 Generalization of data analysis: OpenBI aims to make data analysis more broadly